Have you ever camped in a yurt? If you’re looking to try, check out winter camping at MacGregor Point Provincial Park!

 I’m sure by now you have noticed that washroom facilities and running water are lacking in this yurt.
 No worries!
 There is a comfort station with heated water for showering as well as two sinks, electric hand dryers and flush toilets a 2-minute walk from the yurt.
 The comfort station is also where you get your potable water from to wash your dishes and cook with in the laundry facilities.

 There was an outhouse right next to our site.
 We (I) used it once in a pinch, but not more than that as the water is turned off at the outhouses and you cannot wash your hands after doing your business.
 Oh the joy of the subzero temperatures!

 My son and I spent so much time on our snowshoes and hiking the Old Shore Trail by Lake Huron.
 The Visitor Centre was not open while we were there, however it does open for select dates such a Family Day.
-We hiked past it a couple times on the trail and on our way to the playground.
+We hiked past it on the trail and on our way to the playground.

 The hiking trails turn into cross country ski trails and they were being used a lot while we were there.
 We did not snowshoe on those trails as it would be dangerous to get in the way of the skiers.
 There are signs telling snowshoers to not go on the trails.
 It’s best to snowshoe at the Nipissing Campground area as it’s closed to campers for camping in winter.

 Little Man was really into running ahead on the trails and roll down any snow pile he could find!
 He was in his element of no walls, barriers or restrictions.
 We had nowhere we were in a hurry to be and that meant he had freedom to roll and laugh and play.
 He was so in the moment and carefree.